-Website www.ukings.ca/student-employment
+Website: www.ukings.ca/student-employment

 There are a number of employment opportunities available at King's.
-Students are hired each year to work in the Registrar's Office, the Library, the dining hall and student Patrol.
-There are a number of positions which carry an honorarium, including campus tour guides and various student union positions.
+Students are hired each year to work in the Registrar's Office, the Library, and the dining hall.
+There are several positions which carry an honorarium, including campus tour guides and various student union positions.
 As they are available, they are posted on the Student Employment page of the King's website.